KabirSamsi/KabirSamsi/README.md

 - **Franz**: A compiler for representing music through a functional programming language.
 Introduces features including rhythm comprehensions & motivic pattern matching and compiles directly to ChucK, a language designed for audio output.

-- **RISCV-Decompile**: A reverse-engineering decompiler and program verifier to translate between RISC-V Assembly and machine code and to verify that machine code correctly satisfies given program specifications.
+- **RISCV-Decompile**: A reverse-engineering decompiler and program verifier to translate machine code to RISC-V Assembly and verify program correctness.

 - **Flock**: More of a curiosity project than anything – designs a series of models and datasets analyzing how to maximize prediction accuracy for different labels in bird data.